Last updated: 2026-June-11

 6.3 Project Dependencies

-These are the third-party dependencies of the latest version:
+These are the third-party dependencies of the latest version deployed to Maven Central:

 The demo app has an additional dependency on Bouncy Castle's pkix sub-module: